2019 Norris Trophy Odds Tracker

 In the 2017-18, Erik Karlsson dealt with a putrid Ottawa Senators roster, acute lockerroom drama that culminated with Mike Hoffman’s trade to Florida, myriad issues with penny-pinching owner Eugene Melynk, and a lingering ankle injury.
 He still put up 62 points in 71 games.

 John Carlson, fresh off his $64 million retirement contract, picked up where he left off last season.
-He looks amazing in the early season, dazzling in the offensive zone while being more than adequate in his own end.
-He’s worth a wager.
+He looks fantastic in the early season, dazzling in the offensive zone while being more than adequate in his own end.
+He’s worth a wager, even at relatively short average odds of +475.

 NHL Norris Trophy Trends to Consider